Grindlemire/Socket/README.md

 # Socket
-A exploratory project to experiment with Golang websocket implementations
+An exploratory project to experiment with Golang websocket implementations